OwenSteele/RemoteTCPClient/README.md

 Connects via the local IP and port of the server.

 SSL encryption is optional.
-If the server is SSL enabled, it is still optional for the client to connect with encrytion.
+If the server is SSL enabled, it is still optional for the client to connect with encryption.
 If the client connects with SSL encryption, the server name (server certificate key) must also be entered.

 ### Setup and Running